FationSH/portfolioAssets/index.md

 Field of study : Data and Computer Systems Engineering.
 ```

-### Motto
-> Someone once tolde me the definition of hell: On your last day on earth, the person you became will meet the person you could have become.
+> **Motto:** Someone once tolde me the definition of hell: On your last day on earth, the person you became will meet the person you could have become.

 ### Interests
 1. Algorithms and Data Structures